Welcome to Our School

 Personal and Social Development

-Sex and Relationships Education (SRE) is taught alongside the P.S.H.E. curriculum at Key Stage 1 and 2.
+Sex and Relationships Education (RSE) is taught alongside the P.S.H.E. curriculum at Key Stage 1 and 2.
 Where necessary we draw on specialist help from outside agencies, such as educators from Coram Education, our school nurse who comes into the school regularly, or from Community Health Visitors who are also able to provide us with resources.

 RSE is approached through units of work, ‘Growth’ in Year One, ‘Healthy Bodies’ in Year 3 and specialist outside agencies deliver a puberty talk and workshop to children in Upper Key Stage 2.
 These policies have been developed by staff, in consultation with governors and parents.